davealbert/devopsdave.net/_posts/2024-01-06-streaming-building-this-site.md

 <div class="content-wrapper">
     <h1>About</h1>
     <p>
-        I streamed to Kick and YouTube today to build this amazing website.
+        I streamed to Kick, Twitch and YouTube today to build this amazing website.
 It's built with Jekyll and hosted with Cloudflare Pages.
     </p>
 </div>